google/zetasql/docs/functions-and-operators.md

       <td>
         <p>object</p>
         <p>
-          The object can contain zero or more key/value pairs.
+          The object can contain zero or more key-value pairs.
           Each value is formatted according to its type.
         </p>
         <p>
-          Field names with underscores are converted to camel-case in accordance with
+          Field names with underscores are converted to camel case in accordance with
           <a href="https://developers.google.com/protocol-buffers/docs/proto3#json">
           protobuf json conversion</a>.
 Field values are formatted according to
           <a href="https://developers.google.com/protocol-buffers/docs/proto3#json">
           protobuf json conversion</a>.
-If a <code>field_value</code> is a non-empty repeated field or submessage, elements/fields are indented to the appropriate level.
+If a <code>field_value</code> is a non-empty repeated field or submessage, the elements and fields are indented to the appropriate level.
         </p>
         <ul>
           <li>
-            Field names that are not valid UTF-8 might result in unparseable JSON.
+            Field names that aren't valid UTF-8 might result in unparseable JSON.
           </li>
           <li>Field annotations are ignored.</li>